Pupil Premium Spending

 https://educationendowmentfoundation.org.uk/education-evidence/teaching-learningtoolkit/reading-comprehension-strategies

 The appointment of designated teachers to support students in Breakfast Club to manage homework and develop good academic routines.
-Based on our experience over the last four years, the

 introduction of a ‘working breakfast’ has been successful in developing good academic habits in our students.
 Although the EEF’s research is focussed at KS 2 students, we have experienced similar successes at KS 3 and 4: